Digital Signatures Explained: Discover Important Details, Benefits, and Practical Advice

 Laws or Policies – Regulatory Framework

-Digital signatures are governed by various legal frameworks that define their validity and usage.
-These laws ensure that digital signatures are legally recognized and enforceable, similar to handwritten signatures.
+Digital signatures are governed by legal frameworks that ensure their validity and enforceability.
+These laws make them equivalent to handwritten signatures when certain conditions are met.

 • Basic electronic signatures